 You simply place the PCBs next to each other and draw lines between them on the Eco1.User layer.
-Then run a kicad-util command voila; the lines are transformed into mouse-bites.
+Then run a kicad-util command, and voila!
+The lines are transformed into mouse-bites.

 Unfortunately, kicad-util is not compatible with the updated PCB format of KiCad 6, so the drawn lines are not converted to mouse bites anymore.

 Luckily, a merge request contains the fix, but the kicad-util creator is not available anymore.
-Although the contributor created his fork, the .jar file is not recompiled, so the fixed version is still quite inaccessible for most users.
+Although the contributor of the merge request created his fork, the .jar file is not recompiled, so the fixed version is rather inaccessible for most users.